 US suicide statistics

-- Suicide is the second leading cause of death for people aged 10 to 34 years old and the fourth for 35- to 54-years-olds.
-Across all age groups, it is the 10th leading cause of death in the US.
+- Suicide is the second biggest cause of death for people aged 10 to 34 years old and the fourth for 35- to 54-years-olds.
+It is the tenth main cause of death in the US across all age categories.

-- The highest rates of suicide are among non-Hispanic American, Indian/Alaska Native, and non-Hispanic White populations.
+- The highest rates of suicide are among people who are non-Hispanic White, non-Hispanic American, and Indian and Alaska Native.

-- Groups with higher-than-average rates of suicide include veterans, people who live in rural areas, mining and construction workers, and the LBGTQ+ community.
+- Groups with above average suicide rates include veterans, mining and construction workers, people who live in rural areas and the LBGTQ+ community.

 Suicide risk factors